DevEzro/Talus/README.md

 |✅|**About Talus**: shows this information.|
 |🧪|**Check updates**: search for a new GitHub repository version, allowing the user to decide whether to update or not.|
 |✅|**Exit Talus**: close Talus.|

+>[!IMPORTANT]
+- You may need to install a python virtual enviroment in the root path. **IT MUST BE NAMED venv**.
+You will need it to install the colorama package (inside `requierements.txt` file)